Trial – guilty verdict in fraud trial about “Lemure” by Franz West

 According to the court findings, the man had lured the work of art “Lemure” out of the auction house in the summer of 2020 with the intention of deception and damage and presented a false transfer confirmation insofar as the allegedly transferred 30,000 euros “have not arrived to this day”, as the presiding judge in the reasoning for the judgement.
 “Your account was not covered,” he told the art dealer.
 Irrespective of this, the latter repeatedly pushed for the release of the “Lemure” by e-mail and stated that a further 340,000 euros would be transferred as soon as the sculpture was in Switzerland.

-At the beginning of the hearing, defense attorney Markus Machan spoke of a “genuine transfer confirmation” which “unfortunately could not be carried out”.
+At the beginning of the hearing, defense attorney Markus Machan spoke of a “genuine transfer confirmation” which “unfortunately might not be carried out”.
 His client and the auction house had a long-term business relationship, he repeatedly brought works of art – including the “Lemure” – up for auction and was even granted 1.1 million euros in advance payments for auctions and reference projects.

 However, the auctions then generated much lower proceeds than desired or assumed for the art dealer, Machan explained: “That was completely incomprehensible to him.”
-The defendant was therefore convinced that he could obtain a better price for the “Lemure” in Switzerland on his own.
+The defendant was therefore convinced that he might obtain a better price for the “Lemure” in Switzerland on his own.
 A long-standing customer of the art dealer should definitely have had it.

 Fake bank transfer receipt